1. Bicom Systems

 4. HOWTOs

-Insert 2 new (identical) disks in storage server empty bays (1 in each server).
-Because we want to keep redundancy of storage, we always add 2 identical disks that will expand storage as a redundant array.
+Lets start with the hardware first, wee need to Insert "2" (identical) storage devices in storage host empty bay (1 in each server).
+Because we want to keep redundancy of storage, we always add 2 identical storage devices that will expand storage as redundant array.

 ~# zpool status